On quadri-bialgebras: Coboundary quadri-bialgebras

-\begin{proof} In fact, we need to prove $R_i(x)=0, 1\leq i\leq 9$, if and only if Eqs.
-(6.20)-(6.28) hold respectively.
-As an example we give an explicit proof that $R_2(x)=0$ if and only if Eq.
-(6.21) holds.
-The proof of the other cases is similar.
+\begin{proof} Let $x\in A$.
+We only need to prove that $R_i(x)=0, 1\leq i\leq 9$, if and only if the corresponding equation in Eqs.~(\meqref{eq:6.20})-(\meqref{eq:6.28}) holds.
+Since all the proofs are similar, we only give a detailed proof for that $R_2(x)=0$ if and only if Eq.~(\meqref{eq:6.21}) holds.
 In fact, after rearranging the terms suitably, we divide $R_2(x)$ into three parts: $R_2(x)=(R1)+(R2)+(R3),$ where So the conclusion follows.\end{proof}

-By the above study, we have the following conclusion.
+From the above discussion, we arrive at the following conclusion.